Building a Strong Tech Team on a Limited Budget

 Startups today are navigating a maze of challenges: limited runway, high investor expectations, and the relentless push to ship a minimum viable product (MVP) in record time.
 Amidst all this, they face one of the fiercest hiring challenges in 2025: attracting and retaining top tech talent in a hyper-competitive market.

 Unlike established giants that can lure developers with hefty compensation packages and perks, startups often operate with frugal budgets.
-So, the question arises: how to go about building a strong tech team on a limited budget without compromising on quality or productivity?
+This comprehensive guide explores how to build a strong tech team on a limited budget without compromising on quality or productivity.

 Startup Hiring: What's at Stake When Budgets Are Tight?